info-aliahmadi/Ray-Theme/README.md

 We love your contributions and we welcome them wholeheartedly.
 We believe the more the merrier.
 To contribute make sure you have a Node.js and npm installed.
-Now run the command gulp --version.
+Now run the command `gulp --version`.
 If the command returns with the Gulp version number, it means you have Gulp installed.
 If not you need to run the command npm install --global gulp-cli to install Gulp.

 <h2>Next</h2>